Size: 375,000 s.f.

 KPMB Project Team

-Marianne McKenna (partner-in-charge), Bruce Kuwabara (design partner), Andrew Dyke (associate-in-charge), Glenn MacMullin (project architect), Rob Kastelic, John Peterson, Lucy Timbers, Eric Ho, Paulo Zasso, Andre Prefontaine, Jill Greaves Osiowy, Omar Gandhi, Esther Cheung, Virginia Dos Reis, Lilly Liaukus, Olesia Stefurak, Deborah Wang
+Bruce Kuwabara (design partner), Marianne McKenna (partner-in-charge), Andrew Dyke (associate), John Peterson (project architect, design and documentation), Rob Kastelic (project architect, design and documentation), Glenn MacMullin (project architect, contract administration), Lucy Timbers, Eric Ho, Paulo Zasso, Andre Prefontaine, Jill Greaves Osiowy, Omar Gandhi, Esther Cheung, Virginia Dos Reis, Lilly Liaukus, Olesia Stefurak, Deborah Wang

 FSA Project Team

-Nicolet Chartrand Knoll Limitée (structural), Groupe HBA Experts-Conseils Senc (mechanical, electrical), Curran McCabe Ravindran Ross Inc. (cost), Technorm Inc. (code and safety), Exim (vertical transportation), Trizart Alliance (audio/visual), Doucet et Associés (IT/Security)
+Nicolet Chartrand Knoll Limitée (structural), Groupe HBA Experts-Conseils Senc (mechanical, electrical), Curran McCabe Ravindran Ross Inc. (cost), Technorm Inc. (building code, life safety), Exim (elevator), Trizart Alliance (AV), Doucet et Associés (IT/Security)

 J. E. Verreault